Houseplants That Are Safe for Cats and Dogs

-If you’re concerned that your pet has ingested a poisonous plant or happen to notice any signs of poisoning – such as vomiting, drooling, diarrhoea, disorientation or even collapsing – then take them to the vet immediately.
+If you’re concerned that your pet has ingested a poisonous plant or you notice any signs of poisoning – such as vomiting, drooling, diarrhoea, disorientation or even collapsing – then take them to the vet immediately.

-When adding plants to your household, please remember to make sure that they’re out of reach from any small animals.
+When adding plants to your household, make sure that they’re out of reach from any small animals.
 Pets often enjoy chewing greenery, and in the process can become sick.

 It may be worth adding some edible grass to the foliage in your home.
 For cats and dogs, the temptation of chewing and swallowing plants often proves too great, so choose grass kits that provide all the nutrients your pet needs.
 Set them about each plant pot or tray in your home and replace regularly to avoid any health upsets in the future.

 Navigating pet-friendly plants and how best to display them around your household can be tricky.
-However, if you do your research on flowers and trees that are safe for cats and dogs, there’s no reason why you can’t liven up your most treasured spaces for a healthier, happier home.
+However, if you do your research on flowers and trees that are safe for cats and dogs, there’s no reason why you can’t liven up your environment for a healthier, happier home.

-In any case, it’s always good to have proper insurance that will help your pet access the best care possible, should worst come to worst.
-Check out Petplan’s pet insurance pages to find the right policy for your furry friend(s).
+Finally, it’s always good to have proper insurance that will help your pet access the best care possible, should you need it.